SELF CATERING ACCOMMODATION GUIDE TO CORK CITY, IRELAND

 Beaches in Cork

-All beaches are less than an hour's drive from Cork City.
+There are numerous beaches to choose from, all less than an hour's drive from Cork City.

 The Blue Flag beach at Inchydoney Island, just a few miles from Clonakilty and less than an hour from Cork City, is renowned not only as one of the most family friendly beaches in West Cork but also as one of the most beautiful.
 With vast expanses of sand, dunes and excellent surfing conditions there really is something for everyone.
 Car parking, toilets and access via ramps and steps.
 Bar and restaurant on-site.
 Lifeguards on duty in the summer season.